bhatti/api-mock-service/README.md

 - Support test fixtures that can be uploaded to the mock service and can be used to generate mock responses.
 - Define a collection of helper methods to generate different kind of random data such as UDID, dates, URI, Regex, text and numeric data.
 - Ability to playback all test scenarios or a specific scenario and change API behavior dynamically with different input parameters.
+- Support multiple mock scenarios for the same API that can be selected either using round-robin order, custom predicates based on parameters or based on scenario name.
 - Inject error conditions and artificial delays so that you can test how your system handles error conditions that are difficult to reproduce.

 This service is based on an older mock-service https://github.com/bhatti/PlexMockServices, I wrote a while ago.